M66B/FairEmail/FAQ.md

 You'll need to install and configure [OpenKeychain](https://f-droid.org/en/packages/org.sufficientlysecure.keychain/) first.

+The OpenKeychain app is known to (silently) crash when the calling app (FairEmail) is not authorized yet and is getting an existing public key.
+You can workaround this by trying to send a signed/encrypted message to a sender with an unknown public.

 FairEmail will send the [Autocrypt](https://autocrypt.org/) headers for use by other email clients.

 Inline encrypted PGP in received messages is supported, but inline PGP signatures and inline PGP in outgoing messages is not supported,